projectsveltos/sveltos/docs/configuration.md

 ---
-title: Configuration - Project Veltos
+title: Configuration - Projectsveltos
-description: Project Veltos is a Policy Driven Software that helps with the installation, configuration and deletion of kubernetes cluster add-ons.
+description: Projectsveltos is a Policy Driven Software that helps with the installation, configuration and deletion of kubernetes cluster add-ons.
 View Veltos configuration
 tags:
     - Kubernetes
     - add-ons